Ricardo D. Caldas

 Ricardo Caldas, Arthur Rodrigues, Eric Bernd Gil, and 3 more authors

-In Proceedings of the IEEE/ACM 15th International Symposium on Software Engineering for Adaptive and Self-Managing Systems, 2020
+In Proceedings of the IEEE/ACM 15th International Symposium on Software Engineering for Adaptive and Self-Managing Systems, Seoul, Republic of Korea, 2020

 Ricardo Caldas, Juan Antonio Piñera García, Matei Schiopu, and 3 more authors